SergySanJj/secondYearProjects/README.md

 # Graph

- Graph is a simple C++ module that implements graph datasructure and different methods that can help you to easily imlement your own derived graph class.
+ Graph is a C++ module that implements graph datasructure and provides different methods that can help you to easily work with graphs.

 # DateTime

- DateTime is a sample class that contains data about date and time in Unix date format and can convert in in two sides.
+ DateTime is a class that contains data about date and time date and provides methods to solve different tasks that can appear during working with dates.

 ## Usage of Graph module
 #### usage is shown in samples part of demo main file (intGraphSample):